JPro-one/JPro-Documentation/README.md

 #### Features:

-* Added the property `selectedFileSize` to the [FileUploader](/api/2022.1.0/com/jpro/webapi/WebAPI.FileUploader.html).
+* Added the property `selectedFileSize` to the [FileUploader](https://www.jpro.one/api/2023.3.1/com/jpro/webapi/WebAPI.FileUploader.html).
-* Added the attribute [timeUntilReconnect](/docs/current/2.3/EMBEDDING_JPRO) to the JProTag.
+* Added the attribute [timeUntilReconnect](#embedding-jpro) to the JPro tag.
 It specifies after how much time the client tries to reconnect when he didn't hear anything from the server.

 #### Bug fixes: